What Is Moissanite Diamond Rings

 While Moissanite isn’t a “kind of” diamond, it’s also not a diamond imposter, like cubic zirconia, either.
 Moissanite is its own unique gemstone—and, just like the diamond, it’s also very rare in nature.
 However, in recent years, Moissanite has taken center stage in engagement rings as a substitute for the once dominant diamond.

-However, Moissanite has always been and can always remain conflict-free and ethically sourced.
+However, Moissanite jewellery has always been and can always remain conflict-free and ethically sourced.
 Moissanite (also referred to as silicon carbide) was discovered within a meteorite crater by Henri Moissan (for whom the gem was named) and consequently the mineral’s composition was recreated in a lab by Charles & Colvard.
 Today, Charles & Colvard are considered the premier creators of Moissanite.
-Many manufacturers are now found worldwide and it is important that labs, and not mines, are the source of these stones.
+Many manufacturers of the best moissanite rings are now found worldwide and it is important that labs, and not mines, are the source of these stones.

-For buyers curious about purchasing Moissanite, there are a couple of details about the stone that differ from diamonds.
+For buyers curious about purchasing Moissanite rings in South Africa, there are a couple of details about the stone that differ from diamonds.
 The 4Cs of diamond grading—cut, carat, clarity and colour — don’t all apply to Moissanite.

 The gemstone typically features a flawless clarity and is almost colourless; most Moissanite stones are within the D-F colour grade, and reflect a gray tinge rather than a yellow one (as with diamonds).
 This means that Moissanite shoppers need not be concerned about prices skyrocketing due to grade changes for clarity and colour.
 Since Moissanite is lab created, cut and polished, the cut is normally excellent.
 Carat, however, will have an effect on the cost of a Moissanite stone… but not by nearly the same as with a diamond.